svc-bot-mds/terraform-provider-tdh/docs/data-sources/eligible_data_planes.md

 subcategory: ""
 description: |-
   Used to fetch all Data planes.
-  Note:
-  This datasource is using during the service cluster creation
+  Note: This datasource is used during the service cluster creation
 ---

 # tdh_eligible_data_planes (Data Source)

 Used to fetch all Data planes.
-## Note:
-- This datasource is using during the service cluster creation
+**Note:** This datasource is used during the service cluster creation

 ## Example Usage